-The primary energy use for this property per year is 177 kilowatt hours per square metre (kWh/m2).
+The primary energy use for this property per year is 166 kilowatt hours per square metre (kWh/m2).

-Environmental impact property t of this This property's potential production 1.6 tonnes of CO2 This property's current environmental impact rating is C. It has the potential to be C. You could improve this prop perty's CO2 Properties get a rating from A (best) to G (worst) on how much carbon dioxide (CO2) they emissions by making the su This will help to protect the produce each year.
+Environmental impa property act of this This property's potential production 1.7 tonnes of CO2 This property's current environmental impact rating is C. It has the potential to be C. You could improve this property's CO2 emissions by making the suggested changes.
+This will help to protect the environment.
+Properties get a rating from A (best) to G (worst) on how much carbon dioxide (CO2) they produce each year.
 CO2 harms the environment.
-Environmental impact rating assumptions about average • An average household produces 6 tonnes of CO2 energy use.
-They may not in consumed by the people live reflect how energy is
+An average household produces 6 tonnes of CO2 Environmental impact ratings are based on assumptions about average occupancy and energy use.
+They may not reflect how energy is consumed by the people living at the property.
+This property produces 1.8 tonnes of CO2